acmdas/das_fieldstones/morefieldstones2019.md

 “Every reform, however necessary, will by weak minds be carried to an excess, that itself will need reforming,”—Samuel Taylor Coleridge, *Biographia Literaria*

+## Presentation
+Wednesday, 23 Oct 2019

+“A bad design with a good presentation is doomed eventually.
+A good design with a bad presentation is doomed immediately.”—Akin's Laws of Spacecraft Design